peteroupc/peteroupc.github.io/randomgendoc.md

     class MooreSampler(builtins.object)
      |  Moore rejection sampler, for generating independent samples
-     |  exactly from continuous distributions whose PDF (probability
+     |  from continuous distributions in a way that minimizes error,
+     |  if the distribution's PDF (probability density function)
-     |  density function) uses "well-defined" arithmetic
+     |  uses "well-defined" arithmetic expressions.
-     |  expressions.
-It can sample from one-dimensional or multidimensional
+     |  It can sample from one-dimensional or multidimensional
      |  distributions.
 It can also sample from so-called "transdimensional
      |  distributions" if the distribution is the union of several component
      |  distributions that may have different dimensions and are associated